 Industry Terms: Understanding the taxonomy of the industry is integral to increasing literacy as a whole.
-Below are examples of specific classifications which should be used a guide based on local production and needs.
+Below are examples of specific classifications which should be used as a guide based on local production and needs.

-- Species of livestock (i.e. cattle, hogs, poultry, sheep, etc.). - Terms for species and sexual stage (i.e. cow, heifer, bull, steer). - Plant crops (i.e. horticulture, vegetable, feed, row crop). - Soil ٠
+- Species of livestock (e.g. cattle, hogs, poultry, sheep, etc.). - Terms for species and sexual stage (i.e. cow, heifer, bull, steer). - Plant crops (e.g. horticulture, vegetable, feed, row crop). - Soil